SpongePowered/SpongeDocs/source/plugin/offline-userplayer-data.rst

 Code Example
 ----------------------------------

-Here's an example for a utility method that can be used to get a User:
+Here's an example for a utility method that can be used to get a ``User``:

 .. code-block:: java